RubenEschauzier/poster-paper-eswc-2023-join-rl/content/initialexperiments.md

 | Execution (Comunica)     | 0.006  | 0.007  | __0.139__  | __0.009__ | 0.008  | 0.005 | 0.009 | __0.001__ | __0.000__ |

 <figcaption markdown="block">
-Comparison of the query optimization and plan execution time, in seconds, of a previous version of our optimizer and the standard [Comunica](cite:cites taelman2018comunica) optimizer.
+Comparison of the query optimization and plan execution time, in seconds, of a previous version of our optimizer and the standard [Comunica](cite:cites taelman2018comunica) optimizer, with the faster plan execution in bold.

-{:.comment data-author="RT"}
-Say what you put in bold.
 </figcaption>
 </figure>